Plan for Discharge

 - Getting proper nutrition is a worry.

-- Managing responsibilities the patient may have for others can be challenging and cause anxiety.
+- Managing responsibilities your loved one may have for others (children, pets, partners, work) can be challenging and cause anxiety.

 - Check in each day (in person or by video call) to monitor for positive signs of recovery or setbacks